xBenCookx/API-Builder/README.md

 - Thought management: Create and delete thoughts
 - Reaction management: Add and remove reactions to thoughts

 Built using Node.js, Express.js, MongoDB (Mongoose), and TypeScript.
+I also used the Xpert learning assistant application to help clean and review my code.

 ## 🚀 Installation